After years of neglect, you’ve finally decided to start that much-needed DIY garage makeover.

 - we can install a 4 post car lift that gives you more space to park an extra vehicle

-3. Floors from a DIY garage makeover won’t look as good as our Floortex™ floor coating
+3. DIY floors won’t look as good as a Floortex™ floor coating

 Here are some advantages that a Floortex™ garage floor coating has over epoxy coatings: